 Full Description

-You'll study the hearing instrument sciences to build a strong foundation in the theory and skills related to:
+In this program, you'll study the hearing instrument sciences to build a strong foundation in the theory and skills related to:

 - acoustics